This menu is

 Special Actions

-Additional functions are explained
+functions are explained here...

-ID3v2 Tags
+Check ID3v2 Tags

-Using the selected file/s, this reads ID3v2 Tags and
+selected file/s, this reads ID3v2 Tags and checks whether they match the current

 Create Artist List

-to select any matching "Related" Artists/Grups for that particular
+It then allows you to populate the "Related Artists" box on the SongCard to select any matching "Related" Artists/Grups for that particular song.

-This creates/updates a file in your
+This creates/updates a file in your application

-a reference to the Artist field and their Gender.
-This is useful when you
+folder Genders.ini which contains a reference to the Artist field and their

-have songs that may be missing that value, so rather than edit each one
+Gender.
+This is useful when you have songs that may be missing that value,

-manually, you can load a list of tracks and perform a scan using the Mass Changer
+so rather than edit each one manually, you can load a list of tracks and perform

 .

-First, you will need to load all your songs into MyLibrary, select all (CTRL-A), then use the menu Library Actions>Special Actions>Create Gender List - this will create a master list from the selected items.
+If you are using the Database , this routine will export all distinct Artists regardless of any list view.
+If you are not using the database, you will need to load all your songs into MyLibrary, select all (CTRL-A), then use the menu Library Actions>Special Actions>Create Gender List - this will create a master list from the selected items.
 An empty field or "Unknown" will be ignored.
 You can then load/select any songs without a Gender value and use the Mass Changer to assign them to any matching Artists.

 From v3.72, a sample file is provided offering ~750 80s Artists/Groups so load any song from that era and try it out - The Artist field must match exactly, but should work 9 times out of 10 unless the name is rather odd or contains punctuation/symbols.
 YMMV.